 - Initiating New Positions – Many investors use the income they generate from dividends to initiate a new position in their portfolio.
 Using a DRIP prevents this from happening as all the income is reinvested back into the same stocks, leaving no money to open positions in new stocks.

 - Tax Tracking can be a Hassle.
-You need to keep excellent records of your transactions if you invest with DRIPs outside of a tax advantaged retirement account like a Roth IRA.
-Making multiple stock purchases each year can give you very different cost basis for each lot of stocks you own.
-You can alleviate this hassle by investing in an IRA or other tax advantaged account, by using a brokerage such as TradeKing, that offers tax management software, or by keeping excellent records.
+You need to keep excellent records of your transactions if you invest with DRIPs outside of a tax-advantaged retirement account like a Roth IRA.
+Making multiple stock purchases each year can give you a very different cost basis for each lot of stocks you own.
+You can alleviate this hassle by investing in an IRA or another tax-advantaged account, by using a brokerage such as Ally Invest, that offers tax management software, or by keeping excellent records.

 Do you DRIP?
 What tips can you provide other investors on setting up dividend reinvestment plans?